jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 # 0x0e-II March 3rd, 2192, 6:44pm

-In addition to the intact beakers, pipettes, samples, hot plates, and coverslips Ari recovered from Brandeis University's Bassine Science Building, she had also found someone's record of the 2013 album *X Infinity* by George Watsky.
-She found it years ago but never put it on, so among the equipment it sat.
+In addition to the intact beakers, pipettes, samples, hot plates, and coverslips Ari recovered from Brandeis University's Bassine Science Building, she had also found an old record of the 2013 album *X Infinity* by George Watsky.
+Though she found it years ago she never put it on.
 Ari had forgotten about it.

 Over the decades, the eniac had produced no less than fifteen hundred failed clones.
 Her most successful attempt four years prior developed for 24 weeks before its little heartbeat disappeared.
 She stopped naming them after that.